 One thing’s for sure; if nothing changes, nothing will change.
 It’s not helpful to enable your mentally ill, addicted family member.
 Placating Connor is aiding in his demise.
-Although he may not be happy about it at first, a dual-diagnosis program is his best chance at a successful long-term recovery.
+Although he may not be happy about it at first, a co-occurring disorder treatment program is his best chance at a successful long-term recovery.

 If you or someone you know needs help, please call this confidential support line for assistance 1-888-614-2379.